-Following the first direction, we establish a link between a major conjecture in PCP theorem and inapproximability in subexponential-time and in FPT-time, assuming ETH.
+Following the first direction, we establish a link between a major conjecture in PCP theory and inapproximability in subexponential-time and in FPT-time, assuming ETH.
 Just below, we state this conjecture while the definition of PCP is deferred to the next section.

-Unlike ETH which is conjectured to be true, LPC is a wide open question.
-In Lemma 1 stated in Section 2, we claim that if LPC turns out to hold, it implies that one of the most interesting questions in subexponential and parameterized approximation is answered in the negative.
-In particular, the following hold for INDEPENDENT SET on n vertices, for any constant 0 < r < 1 assuming ETH: (i) There is no r-approximation algorithm in time $O(2^{n^{1-\delta}})$ for any $\delta > 0$. (ii) There is no r-approximation algorithm in time $O(2^{o(n)})$, if LPC holds. (iii) There is no r-approximation algorithm in time $O(f(k)n^{O(1)})$, if LPC holds.
+Unlike ETH which is widely held to be a reasonable conjecture, LPC is a wide open question.
+In Lemma 2 stated in Section 2, we claim that if LPC turns out to hold, it implies that one of the most interesting questions in subexponential and parameterized approximation is answered in the negative.
+In particular, the following holds for INDEPENDENT SET on n vertices, for any constant 0 < r < 1 assuming ETH:

+(i) there is no r-approximation algorithm in time $O(2^{n^{1-\delta}})$ for any $\delta > 0$;

+(ii) there is no r-approximation algorithm in time $O(2^{o(n)})$, if LPC holds;